Faculty Support and Services

 Part-time faculty and teaching fellows are expected to have two (2) hours of office time available to students for each course they teach.
 All full-time faculty members are expected to post office hours on a minimum of two separate days each week, during which time they should be in their offices.
 In addition, full-time faculty should be available to students for scheduling face-to-face appointments and for consultations through email and phone.
 Office hours should be included on syllabi and submitted to the Department Staff, who will post the information on the faculty/staff database.

 If your course is "capped" (i.e., limited to a fixed number of students), please note that student requests to exceed the maximum number of places for your course are signed at the instructor’s discretion.
-Also note that “caps” are determined by the Department Chair with the approval of the Associate Dean of Faculty and Academic Affairs and are based on a range of issues including the numbers of students required to take the course, numbers of sections and of students enrolled, and pedagogical considerations.
+Also note that “caps” are determined by the Department Chair with the approval of the Associate Dean of Faculty and Academics and are based on a range of issues including the numbers of students required to take the course, numbers of sections and of students enrolled, and pedagogical considerations.
 From time to time the Associate Dean of Student Services may contact a faculty member to request an override for a specific student.

 Papers and Tests

 At the end of the semester, papers and tests should not be left in mailrooms or offices for students to pick through.
 Students should leave a self-addressed, stamped envelope or you should make arrangements for your graduate student to be available during certain hours for paper/exam pick-up.

 A copy of each syllabus should be distributed to students in the class and given to the Department office before the start of each semester.
 The Boston College Office of Student Services provides information for posting syllabi online for use in student course selection and advising.